RockefellerArchiveCenter/rockarch.org/collections/access-and-request-materials/index.md

 lockers provided.
 - Use only pencils and laptops for notes.
 No pens.
 - Food, beverages, and chewing gum are not permitted.
-- Review one folder at a time and mark its place with the OUT card provided
+- Review one folder at a time and mark its place in the box with the OUT card provided
 - Items in folders should not be rearranged or removed.
 - Avoid placing other items on top of documents.
 Ask the desk monitor